 Thank you to everyone who has contacted me about Israeli settlements and UK trade.

-I can assure you that I will continue to press the Government to meet our international and moral obligations.
+I can assure you that my Labour colleagues and I will continue to press the Government to meet our international and moral obligations on this issue.